Dean-BSU/Lab04-SOP_POS_KMAP/README.md

 Summarize your learnings from the lab here.

+In this lab we learned how to implement k-map minimization for a 4-input boolean function/equation.
+We learned how to use the minterms and maxterms to create a product of sums(POS) and sum of products(SOP) equation(s).
+We used these two equations along with the k-map to create a schematic in vivado that shows our minimization of the function was correct.

 ## Lab Questions

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?